mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 _Parallelism_ is when they **do** run at the same time.

 concurrency is a software mechanism, and parallelism is a hardware concern.
-If we have multiple processors, either locally or remotely, then if we can split work out among them we can reduce the overall time things take.
+If we have multiple processors, either locally or remotely, then if we can split work out among them, we can reduce the overall time things take.

 ### 33 Breaking Temporal Coupling